githubuniverseworkshops/grafting-monorepos/README.md

 > :warning: Make sure during all this exercise you don't post any private information that should not be shared publicly.

-Clone this repository as we have added all the tools into the it for making the workshop more convenient:
+Clone this repository as we have added all the tools into it for making the workshop more convenient:
 ```bash
 # Clone the repository
 git clone https://github.com/githubuniverseworkshops/grafting-monorepos.git